 Aggregator accounts are fantastic for small to medium-sized businesses.
 They tend to have lower or no set-up or monthly fees, so sub merchants only pay when they process payments.
 With Bambora PSP merchants have a blended rate that allows them to pay one flat rate instead of paying multiple rates based on card type.

-To sign-up for an aggregator account, merchants complete an online application which takes less than ten minutes.
+To sign-up for an aggregator account, merchants complete an online application which usually takes less than ten minutes.
 When you sign up, you are given an MCC code based on your industry and goods sold.
 For instance, 0742 is the industry code for Veterinary Services.

 Merchants are placed into a pool with other merchants who have the same MCC code.
 Although you share a pool, you do not share anything else.
 No chargebacks or fraud from a fellow merchant will affect your account.
 Nor will you be able to access or see any other merchants.